How to survive Bangladesh, an impression of Dhaka

 Bangladesh is a Muslim country.
 Don’t be afraid, it’s not the way the West portrays it.
 Except for a couple of extremists, 99% are good people.
 But always be cautious, tourists were killed last year by some of these extremists.

 The hustle and bustle of the city, everybody is hustling.
 Think New York is about hustle?
 No way.
 Literally everybody on the street is dealing and surviving in this poor, ugly and filthy city.
 It seems so aggressive & hostile to anyone new.
-But once you understand it’s their way of doing, you’ll understand everybody is in the same boat (except you) and you see how they go all out to help each other.
+But once you understand it’s their way of doing, you’ll understand everybody is in the same boat (except you) and you see how they go all out to help each other as well.

 They know tourists feel lost in the chaos and many are eager to help.
 The first day so many people helped us.
 The other day, when my address was incorrect on paper, again so many people came to our rescue.
-This old man, who spoke perfect English tried to help he had to leave after 10 minutes.
+This old man, who spoke perfect English tried to help, buthe had to leave after 10 minutes.
 He even apologised and gently held my forearm and gave me a nod.
 It felt so compassionate.
 The nod known as the infamous Indian head-wiggle, is a form of respectful non-verbal communication.
 You’ll see it a lot and I came to really appreciate it.

-Another example is when I asked the price to a rickshaw driver, a random man next to me translated and told me to only pay 20Taka and made sure our driver knew this as well and wouldn’t scam us.
+Another example is when I asked the price to a rickshaw driver, a random man next to me translated and told me to only pay 20Taka and made sure our driver knew this as well and wouldn’t try to scam us.

-- A rickshaw ride
+- A rickshaw ride (beautiful bicycles)

 - A CNG ride